Home » North American Cuisine » American Cuisine » 6-Ingredient Coconut Milk Pumpkin Pie (Dairy-Free)

 Step-by-Step Process

-First, you’ll need an unbaked pie crust.
+Step 1: First, you’ll need an unbaked pie crust.
 (No need to blind-bake for this recipe.)
-Use your favourite pie crust recipe, such as my Stand Mixer Pie Crust, or a storebought pie shell.
-If using storebought, make sure to read the ingredients carefully because many vegetarian pie crusts still contain dairy like milk or whey powder.
+Use my Stand Mixer Pie Crust, or a storebought pie shell.

+Step 3: Refrigerate the prepared pie crust while you work on the pie filling.
 Meanwhile, preheat your oven to 350 °F.

-The mixture is thick and prone to cavitation (forming air bubbles around the blender blades), so you might have to stop the blender and stir a few times to get it going again.
+Tip: The mixture is thick and prone to cavitation (forming air bubbles around the blender blades), so you might have to stop the blender and stir a few times to get it going again.
 If your blender comes with a tamper (eg. Vitamix), that will come in very handy.

-Smooth out the filling and bake it on the middle rack of your oven for 30 minutes.
-The recipe makes enough for a 10-inch pie, but the beauty of this egg-free pumpkin pie filling is that it’s totally safe to eat unbaked.
-So if your pie pan is only 8 or 9 inches, just fill it up and then eat the remaining bit of pie filling with a spoon!
+The recipe makes enough for a 9-inch pie, but the beauty of this egg-free pumpkin pie filling is that it’s totally safe to eat unbaked.
+So if your pie pan is a little smaller, just fill it up and then eat the remaining bit of pie filling with a spoon!
 Or put it in oatmeal, or blend it into a smoothie, or add it to your next batch of bread… whatever you want, really.
 It’s delicious.

-You can turn this recipe into single-serving crustless pumpkin pies!
+• Mini Crustless Pies: You can turn this recipe into single-serving crustless pumpkin pies!
 This is a super quick and easy alternative if you don’t have a pie crust ready.
 If you’ve got some small ramekins or cocottes, you can fill them with the pie filling.
 (A brie baking dish would also do the job.)
 My ramekins are 3-inch diameter which are perfect for baking 6 mini pies.
 I baked them for 30 minutes, left in the oven to cool fully, then dusted them over with some powdered sugar.

 Make Ahead & Storage Tips